OUR PROGRAMS

 Kitchen Incubator Workshop Series

-With generous support from Koi Pond Bridges, The Atherton Family Foundation, and Hawai‘i Community Foundation - West Hawai‘i Fund, we’ve launched a FREE program entitled Recipe For Success, from September, 2025 to June, 2026 to support local food entrepreneurs in building successful food businesses.
-Led by local experts, the workshop series will cover:
+With generous support from Koi Pond Bridges, The Atherton Family Foundation, and the Hawai‘i Community Foundation West Hawai‘i Fund, Kohala Food Hub successfully delivered the Recipe for Success program from September 2025 through June 2026, supporting local food entrepreneurs in building and growing successful food businesses.

 Workshop Recordings